swagger-api/swagger-js/docs/usage/http-client-for-oas-operations.md

 `signal` | `AbortSignal=null`.
 AbortSignal object instance, which can be used to abort a request as desired.
 `server` | `String`.
 URL (`https://example.com`) or relative URI Reference (`/path/subpath`).
 Must match with of the defined `Server Objects`.
 If matched, it will be prepended to every requested path.
 `contextUrl` | `String`.
 URL, e.g. `https://example.com`.
 Used in following situations: <br /><br />If `server` option is not matched and there is no `Server Object` defined in the definition, this URL will be prepended to every requested path.<br /><br />If matched `Server Object` is defined as relative URI Reference its `url` fixed field is resolved against `contenxtUrl`.
 Resolved URL will be prepended to every requested path.
+`baseURL` | `String`.
+URL (`https://example.com`) .
+Takes precedence over server and any defined servers in the Spec.
+It will be prepended to every requested path.

 For all later references, we will always use following OpenAPI 3.0.0 definition when referring to a `spec`.